hargoniX/bachelor/thesis/thesis.typ

 due to three key factors:
 1. It is memory-safe by default while at the same time being competitive with the likes of C/C++ in terms of performance.
-2. If necessary it still allows us to break out into a memory-unsafe subset of language, unlike most memory-safe languages such as Java.
+2. If necessary it still allows us to break out into a memory-unsafe superset of language, unlike most memory-safe languages such as Java.
 3. It already has partial support on our target platform, L4.Fiasco.